apify/actor-rag-web-browser/actors/apify_url-to-markdown/README.md

 - [LangChain](https://github.com/hwchase17/langchain): the most popular framework for developing applications powered by language models
 - [Pinecone](https://apify.com/apify/pinecone-integration): a vector database to store the crawled data for semantic search.
 - [OpenRouter](https://apify.com/apify/openrouter): give you access to multiple AI models through a unified OpenAI-compatible interface

+### OpenAPI schema

+URL to Markdown also runs as a [Standby web server](https://docs.apify.com/platform/actors/running/standby), so you can send an HTTP GET request to its `/fetch` endpoint instead of running the Actor normally.

+Here you can find the [OpenAPI 3.1.0 schema](https://apify.com/apify/url-to-markdown/api/openapi) for the Standby web server.
+Note that the OpenAPI definition contains all available query parameters, but only `url` is required.

 ## FAQ
 ### Why convert URLs to markdown?